poult-lab/daily-word/english_words_ learning.md

 [adj] "connected with ships or trade at sea"

+[noun] Yemen's Houthis enter Iran war with attacks on Israel, while US Marines arrive in region.

-[noun] "a soldier who is trained to serve on land or at sea, especially one in the US Marine Corps or the British Royal Marines"
+"a soldier who is trained to serve on land or at sea, especially one in the US Marine Corps or the British Royal Marines"